One Shot (2017)

-One Shot was a professional wrestling supercard event produced by Major League Wrestling (MLW), which took place on October 5, 2017 at the Gilt Nightclub in Orlando, Florida.
-This was MLW's first event since 2004.
+One Shot (2017) was a professional wrestling supercard event produced by Major League Wrestling (MLW), which took place on October 5, 2017, at the Gilt Nightclub in Orlando, Florida.
+This was the first event under the One Shot chronology and MLW's first event since 2004.

 Nine professional wrestling matches were contested at the event.
 In the main event, Shane Strickland defeated Ricochet.
 In other prominent matches on the card, MVP defeated Sami Callihan and Tom Lawlor defeated Jeff Cobb.

 The event drew a crowd of 200 people and was well received by critics and audiences.

 Production

 Background

 Major League Wrestling operated as a professional wrestling promotion between 2002 and 2004.
 In February 2004, just a month after holding its Reloaded event, MLW owner Court Bauer closed the promotion due to financial problems.
 On July 10, 2017, thirteen years after the closure of MLW, Sports Illustrated broke the news that MLW would be returning to produce a one-off event called "One Shot" on October 5 at the Gilt Nightclub in Orlando, Florida.
 MLW.com confirmed the news on the same day.

 On August 7, MLW launched a new over-the-top service MLW.tv and it was announced that One Shot would be streamed on the platform to be accessible for audiences worldwide.
-It was also confirmed that longtime hockey commentator Rich Bocchini as well as longtime World Championship Wrestling famous play-by-play announcer Tony Schiavone would provide commentary for One Shot, marking Schiavone's return to professional wrestling since WCW's closure in 2001.
+It was also confirmed that longtime hockey commentator Rich Bocchini, as well as former World Championship Wrestling play-by-play announcer Tony Schiavone, would provide commentary for One Shot; marking the first professional wrestling card Schiavone has called since WCW's closure in 2001.

 On October 2, Totino's became the official sponsor for One Shot.